 Follow Your Eye Doctor's Instructions, Save Your Eyes

 Possibly the most important part of preventing contact lens overuse is paying close attention to the replacement schedule prescribed by your doctor.
 Time lines for contact lens replacement are established to protect your eyes from the potentially harmful consequences of contact lens deterioration and calcium deposits that build up on your contact lenses over time.
 Many people believe that as long as their contacts are comfortable to wear, there is nothing wrong and no need to replace them.
 Optometrists have fought against this harmful myth for years.
 By the time contact lenses are uncomfortable, they may have already begun to damage your eyes in ways that may affect your sight long term.
 Whether in an attempt to save money or through simple inattentiveness, wearing your contact lenses beyond their prescribed replacement date is an incredibly harmful practice that could have serious long term consequences.

-For any questions and further tips, contact Dr. Michael Brodsky today.
+For any questions and further tips, contact Dr. Daniel Newcomer today.